-Section 9 - Glossary of Terms
+Section Ten - Glossary of Terms

 - Advocacy: is about enabling people to be heard, helping them to express their views and assisting them to make their own decisions and contributions.
 Contact with the appropriate advocacy service can be made through the Council or NHS Grampian.
 Independent advocacy is not provided by a Council, or NHS Board or a member of the Council or NHS Board.
-The adult should not be expected to pay for advocacy services. - APC: Adult Protection Committee - Capacity: the ability to make a particular informed decision. - A carer is someone who, without pay, provides care, help and assistance to someone else who is disabled, frail or unwell and may be a spouse, relative, neighbour or friend. - Care Inspectorate: The Commission for the Regulation of Care (Care Inspectorate) has a number of duties which are specified in the Public Services Reform (Scotland) Act 2010. - Care Programme Approach (CPA): The CPA is designed to be used in complex and high risk cases to ensure that the adult's health and social care needs are carefully assessed, a personalised Adult Protection Care Plan developed, keyworker allocated and progress regularly monitored and reviewed. - Information Sharing Protocol: Sets out the procedure for sharing personal / sensitive information between partner organisations. - Line Manager/Supervisor: the person who has managerial responsibility for an individual worker. - Mental Disorder: Mental Illness or Personality Disorder or Learning Disability (however caused or manifested). - Mental Welfare Commission: a national body appointed by the Scottish Executive to oversee and protect the rights of those with a mental disorder.
+The adult should not be expected to pay for advocacy services. - APC: Adult Protection Committee - Capacity: the ability to make a particular informed decision. - A carer is someone who, without pay, provides care, help and assistance to someone else who is disabled, frail or unwell and may be a spouse, relative, neighbour or friend. - Care Inspectorate: The Commission for the Regulation of Care (Care Inspectorate) has a number of duties which are specified in the Public Services Reform (Scotland) Act 2010. - Cuckooing: is when criminals target the home of vulnerable person, often so they can use the property for criminal purposes such as drug-dealing, hiding weapons and other criminal activities.
+A criminal will often befriend a vulnerable person in order to exploit them and use their property.
+The person is usually intimidated and too scared to report it to anyone. - Information Sharing Protocol: sets out the procedure for sharing personal / sensitive information between partner organisations. - Line Manager/Supervisor: the person who has managerial responsibility for an individual worker. - Mental Disorder: Mental Illness or Personality Disorder or Learning Disability (however caused or manifested). - Mental Welfare Commission: a national body appointed by the Scottish Executive to oversee and protect the rights of those with a mental disorder.
 The Mental Welfare Commission has a duty to investigate any complaint it receives concerning the welfare of anyone with a mental disorder. - Office of the Public Guardian: Senior Manager within the Scottish Court Service who keeps public registers of those with functions under the Adults with Incapacity Act, grants authority in some cases and supervises those with financial powers. - SCR Serious Case Review. - Social Care: a range of settings, statutory and voluntary, including care homes and care at home, where vulnerable people are looked after or assisted with their essential living tasks.